woto/hub/README.md

 Some services run in development mode as a separated processes, but in production all services run in Docker containers.
 You may check differences in development and production files respectivly: docker-compose.yml, docker-compose.production

-Also check https://github.com/woto/extension for Chrome extension which is used as the only one instrument to add citations to website.

 You also may want to view Procfile.dev and modify them as you wish.
 For example you may want to comment rails and run it separatly if you want for example to debug interactively.